open-telemetry/opentelemetry-erlang-contrib/instrumentation/opentelemetry_elli/README.md

 ### Excluding Paths

 Not all paths are created equal.
 It is likely you don't want to Trace a health check endpoint or `/metrics` if using Prometheus to scrape metrics.
-So this library offers two ways to exclude requests from potentially creating Spans by filtering on the raw path in the URL.
+This library offers two ways to exclude requests from potentially creating Spans by filtering on the raw path in the URL.